wagtail/wagtail/docs/reference/pages/model_reference.rst

         Controls if this page can be created through the Wagtail administration.
 Defaults to True, and is not inherited by subclasses.
 This is useful when using `multi-table inheritance <https://docs.djangoproject.com/en/stable/topics/db/models/#multi-table-inheritance>`_, to stop the base model from being created as an actual page.

+    .. attribute:: max_count

+        Controls the maximum number of pages of this type that can be created through the Wagtail administration interface.
+This is useful when needing "allow at most 3 of these pages to exist", or for singleton pages.

     .. attribute:: exclude_fields_in_copy

         An array of field names that will not be included when a Page is copied.